tahershaker/SUSE-Demo-Lab-Automation/README.md

 ```

 Argument lists & explanation
---cert_version: The Cert-Manager version to be used while deployment it using Helm
+  - --cert_version: The Cert-Manager version to be used while deployment it using Helm
---email: The email address to be used while creating a Let's Encrypt Certificate or Issuer
+  - --email: The email address to be used while creating a Let's Encrypt Certificate or Issuer
+  - --online_botique_url: The Online Boutique App url to be used while configuring Rancher Manager Ingress for HTTP(S) access
+  - --nv_demo_url: The NeuVector WAF Demo App url to be used while configuring Rancher Manager Ingress for HTTP(S) access

 ---